 Salzburgs’s storied beer-brewing history is encapsulated in Europe’s largest privately owned brewery, the Stiegl Brauwelt, which has been honing the art of brewing since the year Columbus first made contact with the new world.
-Guided tours of this and other area breweries are high on the list of desirable activities for visitors to Austria’s fourth-largest city.
+Guided brewery tours in Salzburg are high on the list of desirable activities for visitors to Austria’s fourth-largest city.
 The aforementioned are best combined with a sampling of the city’s culinary culture.

 The menu at Carpe Diem (Dietrich Mateschitz and Jörg Wörther’s excellent establishment) features smallish, savory, edible cones filled with everything from pickled fish with artichoke to prime rib with horseradish, all of which are perfectly paired with a quality brew.